-Hermanus is a picture-postcard destination in every sense of the word: just 122km from Cape Town, this gorgeous town boasts incredible scenery, astounding views, one of South Africa’s greatest national parks and a surfeit of excellent bars and restaurants guaranteed to satisfy even the fussiest of gastronomes.
-Not to mention the nearby Hemel-en-Aarde Valley, the source of South Africa’s finest Chardonnay and Pinot Noir.
+Hermanus is a picture-postcard destination in every sense of the word: just 122km from Cape Town, this gorgeous town boasts incredible scenery, astounding views, one of South Africa’s greatest national parks, and a surfeit of excellent bars and restaurants guaranteed to satisfy even the fussiest of gastronomes.
+The nearby Hemel-en-Aarde Valley is the source of South Africa’s finest Chardonnay and Pinot Noir.

 Today Hermanus is a thriving and universally popular resort town, yet its history is relatively short by the standards of the Western Cape.
 The wider region was first discovered in the 15th century when the Portuguese explorer Bartholomeu Dias sailed to the Cape from West Africa.
 His successor Vasco de Gama sailed past what we today know as Cape Town, although the Portuguese explorer, Antonio de Saldanha, was the first person who actually coined the name Table Mountain in the 16th century.

 In the 17th century, the Western Cape was rapidly becoming a magnet for European settlers and indeed religious groups, such as Huguenots (protestants) looking to escape persecution in their native France.
 They were welcomed to the Cape with open arms, particularly as they boasted valuable viticultural expertise that was largely responsible for kick-starting the thriving wine industry South Africa enjoys today.

 In the early 19th century the British (as one of the key groups involved in colonizing the Cape) annexed the region in 1806.
 Of course, this immediately caused escalating tensions with the Boers (descendants of the Dutch settlers) and the native Zulu tribes, who eventually went to war in 1880.